Get Financial Support in a Hard Time

 You can start by having our legal team evaluate your situation for free.

 YOU HAVE A QUALIFYING DISABILITY UNDER SOCIAL SECURITY’S RULES IF:

 - You cannot do the work that you did before;

 - You cannot adjust to other work because of your medical condition(s); and

-- Your disability has lasted or is expected to last for at least one year or is expected to result in death
+- Your disability has lasted or is expected to last for at least one year

 But you can’t just tell Social Security that you meet these qualifications.
 You have to prove it with details and documentation of your health problems and your ability to function.

 This includes providing your medical records, work history and statements from people you know about how your health impacts your daily life.

 But you don’t have to get all of this together on your own.